tobytwigger/laravel-translate/docs/_docs/basic-usage.md

 @__t('Welcome')
 ```

+The directive will output the translated string.
+If the original text could not be translated, it will just be returned to ensure a user of your site sees some text.

 ## Helper Function

 Rather than relying on the facade, you can easily use our helper function which uses the facade in the background.
 This takes the same arguments as the facade.